-Table 10.
-Range of outcomes over the lifetime of a cohort of 40-year-olds across the SimCRC, CRC-SPIN, and MISCAN models with no screening and with efficient and near-efficient colonoscopy screening strategies among the total population and by subgroups defined by sex and race

 Table 11.
+Estimated range of outcomes over the lifetime of a cohort of 40-year-olds across the SimCRC, CRC-SPIN, and MISCAN models with no screening and with efficient colonoscopy screening strategies among the total population and by race and sex

-Range of outcomes over the lifetime of a cohort of 40-year-olds across the SimCRC, CRC-SPIN, and MISCAN models with no screening and with efficient and near-efficient FIT strategies among the total population and by subgroups defined by sex and race
+Table 12.
+Estimated range of outcomes over the lifetime of a cohort of 40-year-olds across the SimCRC, CRC-SPIN, and MISCAN models with no screening and with efficient FIT strategies among the total population and by race and sex